 - Policy changes

 Although it is an important aspect of your business, it doesn’t mean that it will be liked by your public shareholders.
-Sometimes your reforecasting goes against what you intended but it may help you reach the bottom line you desire.
+Sometimes your reforecasting and scenario planning goes against what you intended but it may help you reach the bottom line you desire.
 As an FP&A Manager, you must always remember that strategic finance and reforecasting are about creating profit for the business and ensuring a quality return on investment.
 This works by taking your longer-term strategies and quantifying them to meet your short-term goals.
-When deciding if there is a need for reforecasting here are a few keys to look closely after.
+When deciding if there is a need for reforecasting, here are a few keys to look closely after.

-When to Reforecast?
+When to reforecast?

 - When acquiring a partner capable of fulfilling an important role in your company.
 A reforecast would suit this well because you can take resources away from one area and put their focus on another.

-- One of the common reasons for a reforecast is to simply provide a fresh perspective for your company.
+- One of the common reasons for a reforecast is to simply provide a fresh perspective on analytics for your company.
 This fresh perspective can lead to new customers/clients and ultimately more revenue or fewer expenses.